Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/stake-ksm.md

 1. Visit  [**Ankr Earn**](https://stakefi.ankr.com/) and click the *'Launchpad'* button.

-2. Locate the *‘Stake DOT* box and click *‘Start staking’*.
+2. Locate the *‘Stake KSM’* box and click *‘Start staking’*.

 3. Your ```Polkadot.js wallet``` pops up requesting **'authorization'** to connect to Ankr Earn.
 Click to allow access.

 ## Stake Desired Amount

-1. The **DOT Staking Dashboard** opens
+1. The **KSM Staking Dashboard** opens

 2. To stake, click the **'+'** icon.

 3. Select the desired amount to stake and click *'Stake'*

-4. Your Polkadot.js wallet pops up requesting authorization.
+4. Your Polkadot wallet pops up requesting authorization.
 Click to authorize if you wish to proceed.

 5. The Staking Dashboard updates to reflect your staked amount.

-## Claim Instant Liquidity aDOTb Tokens
+## CLaim Instant Liquidity aKSMb Tokens

 1. Click *'Connect'* to connect to an EVM Wallet e.g. MetaMask